 COACHES

-Coaches who do not have a valid certificate will have until JUNE 1st to complete the RiS certification for “Activity Leaders”.
-Any coach who does not complete their RiS certification by the JUNE 1st deadline will be ineligible as a member of Softball Alberta and will be removed from the current season’s RAMP database until the course is completed.
+Coaches who do not have a valid RiS certificate or Safe Sport Training on their NCCP transcript will have until JUNE 1st to complete either one.
+Any coach who does not complete either by the JUNE 1st deadline will be ineligible as a member of Softball Alberta and will be removed from the current season’s RAMP database until one of the courses is completed.

 Provincial Championship Coaching Requirements